Chapter 2: The Master's and Education Specialist Degrees

 Graduate study demands a high degree of intellectual aptitude.
 It presupposes a broad preparation and involves the acquisition of specialized knowledge.
 These facts should be reflected in the graduate student's program of study.
 Credits that were earned more than seven years prior to the semester in which the student completes all degree requirements may not be used to satisfy the degree requirements except as noted in Chapter 2, Section D.6 and Chapter 2, Section J.4.

-Master's and Education Specialist students should earn a significant majority of their credit hours in courses numbered 700 or above.
-Therefore, of the 30 to 32 credit hours normally required for the master's program of study at least 18 hours should be at the 700 level and above, including the thesis/research and the report/problems hours required by the thesis and report options (see Chapter 2.A).
-Of the 60 credit hours required for the Education Specialist degree, at least 36 hours should be at the 700 level and above, including the thesis/research and the report/problems hours required by the thesis and report options (see Chapter 2.A).
+For the master's degree at least 18 hours must be at the 700 level or above.
+Of the 60 credit hours required for the Education Specialist degree, at least 36 hours should be at the 700 level and above.
 Courses at the 600 level may be included, but 500 level courses in the student's major area are expected to have been completed as undergraduate prerequisites to graduate study or as undergraduate deficiency courses assigned upon admission.
 The use of 500-level supporting courses in the master's or Education Specialist program is therefore restricted as follows: (1) No course in the student's major area may be at the 500 level, and (2) normally no more than 6 credit hours may be at the 500 level.

 No more than 3 hours in problems or other individualized courses may be applied in a 30-hour program.
 No more than 6 hours in problems or other individualized courses may be applied in a program of more than 30 hours.